Padmini588/TESt_python/README.md

 # TESt_python
 python_test
-the file NTT_DATA consits of the answers to the questions with the numbers as their file names.
+the file NTT_DATA consists of the answers to the questions with the numbers as their file names.